elliptic1/General-Number-Field-Sieve/README.md

 * `gnfs/polynomial` – constructs polynomials of the form `(x + m)^d - n` with a
   real root modulo `n` and a small constant term.
-* `gnfs/sieve` – carries out a logarithmic line sieve, locating roots modulo primes and gathering `B`‑smooth relations.
+* `gnfs/sieve` – carries out a logarithmic line sieve on both algebraic and rational sides, locating roots modulo primes and gathering `B`‑smooth relations.
 * `gnfs/linalg` – builds an exponent matrix over `GF(2)` and performs Gaussian
   elimination to determine dependencies.
 * `gnfs/sqrt` – combines dependent relations into a congruence of squares and